farcasterxyz/protocol/docs/SPECIFICATION.md

 1. If m.data.timestamp values are distinct, discard the message with the lower timestamp.
 2. If m.data.timestamp values are identical, discard the message with the lower fid

-The UsernameProof CRDT has a per-user size limit of 10.
+The UsernameProof CRDT has a per-unit size limit of 5.

-# 3. Hub Specifications
+# 4. Hub Specifications

 A Hub is a node in the Farcaster network that provides an eventually consistent view of network state.

 Hubs monitor Farcaster contracts on Ethereum to track the state of identities on the network.
 Hubs also maintain and synchronize CRDTs with other Hub by exchanging messages.
 Hubs communicate using a gossip protocol as the primary delivery mechanism with an out-of-band sync process to handle edge cases.

-## 3.1 Gossip Specifications
+## 4.1 Gossip Specifications

 Hubs communicate using [gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) implemented with [libp2p@0.42.2](https://libp2p.io/).